Homemade Laundry Powder with Castile Bar Soap

 • To wash laundry, use 2-3 tablespoons of powder per load, and wash as usual.

-If you love this laundry powder, please make sure to come back and leave a comment and a 5 star rating.
-I’d love to hear how it turned out for you!
+If you made this laundry powder, I’d love to hear how it worked for you!
+Please make sure to come back and leave a comment and a ⭐️⭐️⭐️⭐️⭐️ rating.

 Violet's handwritten signature